ChuckJonas/ts-force/README.md

 - move class `type` to decorator
 - reactor `Rest` class to be more testable (statics are bad mmmk)
-- add ability to remap properties from API names
 - add bulk API support
 - add RemoteAction support
 - Add ability for `ts-force-gen` to run from DX or meta-data package context